GhaydA-AlQudah/Automated_SOC_Alert_Triage_and_Monitoring_System/README.md

   - Track **detected threats**
   - Identify **threat patterns**
   - Observe the overall alert and investigation activity

+**Automate whenever possible, use the LLM when needed, and call tools only when necessary.**

 ### 🚀 End-to-End Workflow
 ```